Rated Excellent Online

 Secured Loan on a Non-Standard Construction Property

-Non-standard construction properties including timber frame, steel frame, Airey and Wimpey No-Fines homes can qualify for secured loans through specialist lenders.
-A structural survey and the right broker make all the difference.
+Non-standard construction properties including timber frame, steel frame, Airey and Wimpey No-Fines homes can qualify for FCA-regulated secured loans through specialist lenders such as Together Money, Pepper Money and Precise Mortgages.
+A structural survey, the correct PRC certificate where applicable, and the right broker make all the difference between a straightforward application and an avoidable decline.

 £283 Avg. monthly saving